Ana-OS/wildtours-app/README.md

 # WildTours

 * A website where users can view tours in the nature with the option to register/login to create or edit their own tours and leave reviews on others
-* Built with Node.js, Express, HTML with PUG templates, CSS, JavaScript, Bootstrap, MongoDB and Mapbox.
+* Built with Node.js, Express, HTML rendered with PUG templates, CSS, JavaScript, Bootstrap, MongoDB and Mapbox.

 # View online